 What is the traditional CMS?

 Traditional CMS is an old-style coupled cms architecture.
-Here, the editor, the writer creates and edits their contents and these are stored on the database at the backend, and these content displayed on your websites.
+Here, the editor, and the writer create and edits their content and these are stored on the database at the backend, and this content is displayed on your websites.

-Traditional CMS is following monolithic architecture as here frontend(layout and designed) and backend(database and code, plugins) as tightly connected as they are bundled together.
+Traditional CMS is following monolithic architecture as here Frontend(layout and design) and Backend(database and code, plugins) are as tightly connected as they are bundled together.

-Various blogging platforms like WordPress, Drupal, Joomla, Squarespace, Wix are using these approaches.
+Various blogging platforms like WordPress, Drupal, Joomla, Squarespace, and Wix are using these approaches.

-4) Large no. of Templates is available and easier and cheaper to set up and use it.
+Large no. of Templates are available and easier and cheaper to set up and use it.

-3) Front and back are tightly coupled so required CMS specific developer for creating frontend.
-For example, if developed websites in PHP as backend language then frontend also uses PHP code so they are tightly coupled
+Front and back are tightly coupled so required a CMS-specific developer for creating the Frontend.
+For example, if developed websites in PHP as the backend language then the frontend also uses PHP code so they are tightly coupled

-6) Generally, Refresh Whole sites to navigate the next page or getting any other content.
+Generally, Refresh Whole sites to navigate to the next page or get any other content.

 Use Case of Traditional CMS